layoutBox/StackViewLayout/README.md

 - Applies to: `StackView`
 - Returns: StackItem interface of the newly added item.

+StackView layout all visible views (`isHidden = false`) in the `UIView.subviews` array.

-Here is the list methods to add items to a StackView.
+Here is the list methods to add or insert items to a StackView.

+:pushpin: Since StackView layout all views in the `UIView.subviews` array, it is also possible to add or insert views using:

+* `addSubview(_ view: UIView)`
+* `insertSubview(_ view: UIView, at index: Int)`
+* `insertSubview(_ view: UIView, aboveSubview: UIView)`
+* `insertSubview(_ view: UIView, belowSubview: UIView)`

 **Methods:**

 * **`addItem(_: UIView) -> StackItem`**
 This method adds an item (UIView) to a StackView.
 The item is added as the last item.
 Internally this method adds the UIView as a subview.
+Note that you can also use .
 * **`insertItem(_ view: UIView, at index: Int) -> StackItem`**
 This method adds an item (UIView) at the specified index.
+Note that you can also use `insertSubview(_ view: UIView, at index: Int)`.
 * **`insertItem(_ view: UIView, before refItem: UIView) -> StackItem?`**
 This method adds an item (UIView) before the specified reference item.
+Note that you can also use `insertSubview(_ view: UIView, aboveSubview: UIView)`.
 * **`insertItem(_ view: UIView, after refItem: UIView) -> StackItem?`**
 This method adds an item (UIView) after the specified reference item.
+Note that you can also use `insertSubview(_ view: UIView, belowSubview: UIView)`.

 ###### Usage examples:
 ```swift